 Before using nivolumab, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using nivolumab.
 Nivolumab may harm an unborn baby.
 Your doctor should order a pregnancy test before you start this medication.
-Ask about reliable forms of birth control while using this medication and for 5 months after stopping treatment.
+Ask about reliable forms of birth control while using this medication and for 5 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this drug passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this drug and for 5 months after stopping treatment is not recommended.
 Consult your doctor before breast-feeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.